Get-Tony/ansible_runner_kit/README.md

 - New [Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) can be added to the `project/roles` directory.

 - To run a different playbook, the playbook name must be passed as an argument to the `ark.py` script.

-### Ansible Settings

-Ansible settings can be customized by adding or removing Ansible environment variables in the `env/envvars` file.

-Refer to the [Ansible Configuration Settings](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for more options and information.

 ## Code of Conduct